 Research Profile of the Department

 The research profile of the Department is characterized by a focus on primary research, especially in the area of Czech and Central European cinematography.
-Field of interest and methods include, among other things, reception studies, oral history, production studies, history of nonfiction forms, poetics of fiction, exile cinematography, and spiritual film.
+Field of interest and methods include, among other things, reception studies, oral history, production studies, poetics of fiction, and spiritual film.
 The key source for historical research is the research paradigm of so-called new film history based on a shift from exploring the text to exploring the context, i.e. examining the history of cinematography in broad social, economic and cultural contexts.

 The research is carried out in close connection with foreign scientific groups and centers and the results are published at prestigious domestic and international publishing and conference addresses.
 The research results reach the broader public as well, in the form of popularizing texts, book editing, curatorship of festival retrospectives and exhibitions, or expert studies and testimonials.
 Through special workshops and projects, students have a significant involvement in research activity, including publication outputs.